Interpolating with generalized Assouad dimensions: Introduction

 Next, we show that the $\phi$-Assouad dimensions \emph{recover the interpolation}. \begin{itheorem} For any n.b.d.\ space $F$ and $\dimuB F < \alpha \leq \dimA F$, there exists a dimension function $\phi$ such that

 \end{itheorem} The proof of this result is given in \cref{ss:interpolation-recover} and consists of the main technical work of our results on general sets.
 In fact, as detailed in \cref{t:Assouad-recover}, for the specific value $\alpha=\dimA F$ we can choose the dimension function $\phi$ so that it is essentially as small as reasonably possible.
 This implies that one may take the pairs of scales to be arbitrarily close together in the definition of the Assouad dimension, as long as the ratio tends to zero.
 Note that the $\phi$-Assouad dimensions were one of the motivations for the introduction of the generalized intermediate dimensions, and some of our results have parallels in that setting.
-In particular, \cite[Theorem~6.1]{arxiv:2011.08613} says that the generalized intermediate dimensions can be used to recover the interpolation between Hausdorff and box dimension for any compact set, which is analogous to \cref{it:interpolation-recover}.
+In particular, \cite[Theorem~6.1]{zbmath:07750829} says that the generalized intermediate dimensions can be used to recover the interpolation between Hausdorff and box dimension for any compact set, which is analogous to \cref{it:interpolation-recover}.

 In \cref{ss:moran} we provide further results concerning the general construction of sets which realize the $\phi$-Assouad dimensions.
 We defer the precise definition of a homogeneous Moran set to \cref{ss:window-proofs}: heuristically, these sets have maximal homogeneity in space (in other words, the set looks the same everywhere) but need not have any homogeneity between scales.
-A canonical example is a Cantor set in $\R$ formed by taking contraction ratio $\alpha\in(0,1/2]$ at some of steps, and contraction ratio $\beta\in(0,1/2]$ at the other steps.
-Homogeneous Moran sets were used in \cite[Theorem~3.9]{ghm2021} to give the first example of a set $M$ with $\dimqA M < \dimA M$ for which for all $s \in [\dimqA M, \dimA M]$ there exists $\phi_s$ with $\dimAs{\phi_s} M = s$.
+A canonical example is a Cantor set in $\R$ formed by contracting with ratio $\alpha\in(0,1/2]$ at some steps, and with ratio $\beta\in(0,1/2]$ at the other steps.
+Homogeneous Moran sets were used in \cite[Theorem~3.9]{zbl:1485.28006} to give the first example of a set $M$ with $\dimqA M < \dimA M$ for which for all $s \in [\dimqA M, \dimA M]$ there exists $\phi_s$ with $\dimAs{\phi_s} M = s$.
+In \cref{p:moran-dim-formula} we give a short proof of a formula for the $\phi$-Assouad dimensions of homogeneous Moran sets, which may be of interest in its own right.